ExcursionClub/ExCSystem/README.md

 ### Postgres
 Use RDS to create a free-tier Postgres instance.
 This will also create a default database.

 Since the database is on a different server than the app, it needs a more describing name.
-Something like this:
+Something like this: `excursion.xho0gsojfppx.us-east-1.rds.amazonaws.com`
-The hostname `excursion.xho0gsojfppx.us-east-1.rds.amazonaws.com`

 Connect to the database with psql from the EC2 instance.
 This way you don't have to open the network to the outside world.
 You can easily do this by executing the script: